geogardenclub/geogardenclub.github.io/docs/user-guide/faq.md

 # Frequently Asked Questions

-:::tip Tips on using GeoGardenClub to improve your garden.
+:::tip Tips on using GeoGardenClub.
 :::

 ## I just moved here, what grows well?